 Receive two cool gifts.

-A Smidgen of Hope: Surrender
+A Smidgen of Hope: Thanksgiving Week

-A Smidgen of Hope: Anxiety?
+A Smidgen of Hope: November

 Need a speaker for a ladies group, book club, or writer's group?